peng225/sorting_hat/README.md

 - People want to be assigned to a different team as possible.
   - But a few members may have to stay in the same team.
+  - It is not allowed for a team to have completely the same members as the previous one.
 - People want to be on a team with different people every time they change teams.
 - Some people may want to avoid specific teams.
 - Some people may not want to be assigned to a too-small team.